green-arrow/server-dash/README.md

 bower install
 ```

-Run the application (by default this will be located at ``http://localhost:1337/``
+Run the application (by default this will be located at ``http://localhost:1337/``)

+NOTE: It is important to use the following command. ``app.js`` has been modified to
+run a setup script that auto-generates necessary database records.

 ```
-sails lift
+node app.js
 ```